kpot/kenlp/README.md

 ===================
 A set of tools for natural language processing using Keras.

-MIMIC embeddings
+MIMICK embeddings
 ----------------
 Implementation of paper ["Mimicking Word Embeddings using Subword RNNs"](https://arxiv.org/abs/1707.06961).
-MIMIC allows to avoid OOV (out of vocabulary) problem by imitating the original pre-trained word embeddings using small character-based model, this making `<UNK>` word embeddings unnecessary.
+MIMICK allows to avoid OOV (out of vocabulary) problem by imitating the original pre-trained word embeddings using small character-based model, thus making `<UNK>` word embeddings unnecessary.
 Benefits
 (in comparison with FastText, for example): very low resource requirements and significant boost in accuracy due to the absence of `<UNK>`